-It was a pleasure trip and I only had with me the humble, but faithful Canon G11 with me, along with two cards, 8GB each.
+It was a pleasure trip and I only had the humble, but faithful Canon G11 with me, along with two cards, 8GB each.

-We attended the early Belle & Sebastian live show and because of our good position (5 feet from the stage), we decided, me and 4 of my friends, to stay there and wait for the headliners of the festival, PULP, gave their best, after reunited for the first time in 12 years.
+We attended the early Belle & Sebastian live show and because of our good position (5 feet from the stage), we decided, me and 4 of my friends, to stay there and wait for the headliners of the festival, PULP, who would appear for the first time, after reunited for the first time in 12 years.

 The moment Pulp came up on stage with their hit “Do you remember the first time?”, a huge human wave was immediately created that just swept us.
 My friends were lost from my sight in seconds, but I managed to stay very close to the stage, some 7-10 meters.
 In fact, I was right in the center, above the plastic cover of the wires that connected the stage with the sound engineers in the middle of the arena.